tankh99/tp/docs/UserGuide.md

 Examples:
 * `deletea 3` deletes the appointment with the appointmentId of 3 in the address book.

-The screenshot below show a successful operation:
+The screenshot below shows a successful operation:
 ![6a_Delete_appointment_success.png](images%2Fappointments%2F6a_Delete_appointment_success.png)

-The screenshot below show a failed operation due to invalid appointment index:
+The screenshot below shows a failed operation due to invalid appointment index:
 ![6b_Delete_appointment_failure.png](images%2Fappointments%2F6b_Delete_appointment_failure.png)

 ### Reporting Patient Feedback Statistics: `reportf`